Mario Buildreps is a graduate engineer. Become aware of topics in a way you have never heard before.

 Around six floors were affected by impact and fire.
 The collapse would logically start at the floor that was the most affected by the fires - floor 81 and 95 of respectively tower 2 and tower 1.
 The main structure just above and below these floors was weakened but had more resistance, which was approximately in proportion with the rate of impact.

-- Tower 2 collapsed towards the place of impact.
-This seems logical to me, which made me decide not to delve deeper into tower 2.
+- Tower 2 seems to collapse towards the place of impact.
+On top of that is the crushing block of tower 2 about two times as large, which made me decide not to delve deeper into tower 2.

 Impact Silhouette Tower 1

 The Official Version